• Home

 Dynamic Movement Intervention (DMI) is a structured, hands-on therapy for children with motor delays and/or neurological challenges.
 It focuses on helping children build key milestones like head control, sitting, standing and walking.

-In each session, a therapist places the child in carefully selected positions and guides them through specific movement sequences.
+In each session, the child in carefully selected positions and guides them through specific movement sequences.
 The child is encouraged to complete the movement actively, with exercises personalised to their current abilities.
 This can be done with or without supportive equipment, making DMI suitable across different mobility levels.

 How Does DMI Work?